Lemoncode/gatsby-by-sample/01-hello-gatsby/README.md

 }
 ```

-- Now, we can rename the index page by `index.tsx`.
+- Now, we can RENAME the index page by `index.tsx`.

 ### ./src/index.tsx